Worst singularities of plane curves of given degree: Introduction

 \begin{example}[{\cite[p.~268]{Wall1996}, \cite[Example~10.5]{Hacking}}] Suppose that $d=5$, the quintic curve $C_5$ is given by

 and $P=[0:0:1]$.
 Then $C_5$ is irreducible and has singularity $\mathbb{A}_{12}$ at the point $P$.
 In particular, it is rational.
-Furthermore, it is well-known that the curve $C_5$ is GIT-stable (see, for example, \cite[Chapter~4.2]{MFK}).
+Furthermore, the curve $C_5$ is GIT-stable (see, for example, \cite[Chapter~4.2]{MFK}).
 On the other hand, it follows from Example~\ref{example:Kuwata} that

 \end{example}

 \begin{example} Suppose that $C_d$ is a P\l oski curve.
 Let $P$ be its singular point, and let $L$ be a general line in $\mathbb{P}^2$.
 Then